scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 3:59
 and these new features as I am.
 4:00
-That's it for this episode.
+That’s it for this episode.
 4:02
 Come back next time, when we take a look
 4:03
-at what's new in cloud logging.
+at what’s new in cloud logging.
 4:05
 This is the Stack Doctor.
 4:06